 I am a middle school baseball coach in North Carolina.
-Early in the season our weather is misserable and often cannot practice outdoors.
+Early in the season our weather is miserable and often cannot practice outdoors.
 Being the lowest ranking ball program spacing indoors is rarely available to us.
-Are there any drills you can recomend for indoor practices that take place in small areas?
+Are there any drills you can recommend for indoor practices that take place in small areas?

-So my answer is get a bunch of balls that you can do the drills with that will tear things up and go to work just like you would normally.
-If you can get a net or some piece of tarp you might use that also and use real balls but real balls always hold the chance of damage.
+So my answer is to get a bunch of light balls of any sort that you can do these drills without tearing things up and go to work just like you normally would.
+Add a catch net a batting tee and even splurge on an automatic soft toss machine.
+In the right situation, you may be able to use official balls but real balls always hold the chance of damage.

-This is where real coaching comes in where you have to be innovative and work.
-Make sure you approach your kids that this is the way you’re going your going to better.
-Try to preach to them that this is a unique situation and were going to be better for it.
+Kids will get bored more quickly indoors so make sure you approach your kids that this is the way they are going to better.
+Preach to them that this is a unique situation and we’re going to be better for it.